bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 .. figure:: _static/InstanceCorrelation1.png

-Firstly, decide what type of modules will be included into the pipline.
+Firstly, decide what type of modules will be included into the pipeline.

 That will help to clarify which streams are required for these particular modules.